The success of a fantastic fireworks shot is the location. You need to know where the fireworks will go off well before they do.

 Now you know an easy way to download video from YouTube and Vimeo.

-If you were in the press room and were watching all the photographers ingest their images, write captions, crop and upload their images to the wire services or newspapers you would find the majority of them using PhotoMechanic.
-It sells for $150 and works on PC or Mac.
+If you were in the press room and watched all the photographers ingest their images, write captions, crop, and upload their pictures to wire services or newspapers, you would find most of them using PhotoMechanic.
+It costs $150 and works on a PC or a Mac.

 Why PhotoMechanic?

 The number one reason most use it is speed.
-It is a stand alone image browser that is so fast for the pressroom most who use it in their workflow ingest into this program and if they need to more than crop their images then they may use PhotoShop or Lightroom to adjust color, burn and dodge or some other image correction.
+It is a stand-alone image browser that is so fast that it is ideal for the pressroom.
+Most who use it in their workflow ingest their images into this program, and if they need to do more than crop their pictures, they may use PhotoShop or Lightroom to adjust color, burn and dodge, or perform some other image correction.

 Many photographers shooting on deadline shoot JPEGs for speed.
 Some will shoot JPEGs plus RAW and use the RAW to help salvage an image if necessary.
-You see most of these pros are nailing the exposure, focus and white balance.
-The most they are doing is cropping or rotating an image.
+Most of these pros nail exposure, focus, and white balance.
+They also crop or rotate images.

 Figure 1